paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-101-training-generally.md

 Subsec. (f).
 Pub.
 L. 116–92, § 551(a)(6), inserted “or enlisted member” after “officer”.

 1990—Pub.
 L. 101–510 struck out “of the military departments” after “officers” in section catchline.

+#### Temporary Expansion
+Pub.
+L. 118–159, div.
+A, title V, § 552(b), Dec.
+23, 2024, 138 Stat.
+1894, provided that: “During each of the three years after the date of the enactment of this Act [Dec.
+23, 2024], the Secretary of a military department may fund educational expenses under section 2004(a) of such title [[10 U.S.C.
+2004(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2004/a&num=0&edition=prelim)], as amended by subsection (a), for 35 members of such military department.”

 #### Selection of Officers in Missing Status for Legal Training on a Noncompetitive Basis; Exemption From Numerical Limitations
 Pub.
 L. 94–106, title VIII, § 821, Oct.
 7, 1975, 89 Stat.
 545, provided that: “Notwithstanding any provision of [section 2004 of title 10](./chapter-101-training-generally.md#section-2004) United States Code, an officer in any pay grade who was in a missing status (as defined in [section 551(2) of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section551/2&num=0&edition=prelim), United States Code) after August 4, 1964, and before May 8, 1975, may be selected for detail for legal training under that section 2004 on other than a competitive basis and, if selected for that training, is not counted in computing, for the purpose of subsection (a) of that section 2004, the number of officers who may commence that training in any single fiscal year.
 For the purposes of determining eligibility under that section 2004, the period of time during which an officer was in that missing status may be disregarded in computing the period he has served on active duty.”